-Hashimoto thyroiditis is an autoimmune disorder that causes the body's immune system to attack the thyroid gland, leading to inflammation and damage.
-This results in the thyroid gland being unable to produce sufficient thyroid hormones, causing hypothyroidism.
-Hashimoto thyroiditis is the most common cause of hypothyroidism in developed countries.
+Hashimoto thyroiditis is an autoimmune disorder in which the immune system attacks the thyroid gland, causing chronic inflammation and, over time, in many patients, progressive loss of thyroid function that commonly results in hypothyroidism.
+Hashimoto thyroiditis is the most common cause of primary hypothyroidism in iodine-sufficient (developed) regions.

 Read time : 11 mins

 Hashimoto thyroiditis, also known as Hashimoto's disease or chronic lymphocytic thyroiditis, is a complex autoimmune condition that significantly impacts the thyroid gland's function.
-As the most prevalent cause of hypothyroidism in iodine-sufficient areas, Hashimoto thyroiditis affects millions of people worldwide, with women being more susceptible than men.
+As the most prevalent cause of hypothyroidism in iodine-sufficient areas, Hashimoto thyroiditis affects millions of people worldwide, with women being more susceptible than men (Kaur & Jialal et al., 2026).
 Understanding the underlying mechanisms, stages, and management of this condition is crucial for those diagnosed with Hashimoto thyroiditis.

 Hashimoto thyroiditis is an autoimmune disorder characterised by the immune system's attack on the thyroid gland.
 The thyroid gland, located in the neck, plays a vital role in regulating metabolism, growth, and development by producing thyroid hormones.
-In Hashimoto thyroiditis, the immune system produces antibodies that target and damage the thyroid gland, leading to chronic inflammation and a gradual decline in thyroid function.
+In Hashimoto thyroiditis, the immune response typically produces autoantibodies (most commonly antithyroid peroxidase [TPOAb] and sometimes antithyroglobulin [TgAb]) and T-cell–mediated injury, causing chronic lymphocytic inflammation and gradual loss of thyroid follicular cells (Kaur & Jialal et al., 2026).
 This condition is the most common cause of hypothyroidism, also known as autoimmune hypothyroidism.
 As the disease progresses, the thyroid gland may become enlarged, forming a goitre.

 These symptoms of Hashimoto thyroiditis may develop gradually over time and can include: